-or receive any of gross receipts an businesses, you the following (Note: If your business e less than \$1,000,000 from all trades or do not have to report alternative minimum tax information, see line 61 instructions.): Intangible drillingDepletion 5 Mining exploration Amortization of p perimental expenditures on/development costs pollution control facilities n tax shelter farm activities n passive activities g-term contracts using the percentage of lod reported on Sche AT adjustment from an estate or trust edule K-1 (541), Beneficiary's Share of ons, Credits, etc. lete Schedule P (540), Alternative Minimum Limitations - Residents.
-See "Order Forms ns."
-No Go to Box B. Box B - Did you claim or receive any of the following: Investment inter Income from inc entive stock options in excess of the on your tax return tallment sales of certain property ete Schedule P (540).
-See "Order Forms No Go to Box C. Box C - If your filing stat us is: Is Form 540, line 17 more than: Single or head of househ Married/RDP filing jointly o Married/RDP filing separa old\$326,891 r qualifying surviving spouse/RDP \$435,855 ately\$217,924 and Publication No Vour crodite ar a not limited.
-Co to the instructions for
+- Box A Did you complete federal Schedule C, D, E, or F and claim or receive any of the following (Note: If your business gross receipts are less than \$1,000,000 from all trades or businesses, you do not have to report alternative minimum tax (AMT).
+For more information, see line 61 instructions.): - Accelerated depreciation in excess of straight-line - Intangible drilling costs - Depletion - Circulation expenditures - Research and experimental expenditures - Mining exploration/development costs - Amortization of pollution control facilities - Income/loss from tax shelter farm activities - Income/loss from passive activities - Income from long-term contracts using the percentage of completion method - Pass-through AMT adjustment from an estate or trust reported on Schedule K-1 (541), Beneficiary's Share of Income, Deductions, Credits, etc. - Yes Get and complete Schedule P (540), Alternative Minimum Tax and Credit Limitations Residents.
+See "Order Forms and Publications." - No Go to Box B.

+Box B - Did you claim or receive any of the following:

+- Investment interest expense - Income from incentive stock options in excess of the amount reported on your tax return - Income from installment sales of certain property

+Yes Get and complete Schedule P (540).
+See "Order Forms and Publications."

+No Go to Box C.

+Yes Get and complete Schedule P (540).
+See "Order Forms and Publications."